Thursday, July 31, 2008

 19th Century.
 After participating in the American Civil War and gaining a victory, Lieutenant John Dunbar decides to leave the civilisation and gets, on his own wish, transported to the western frontier that borders with the Indian territory.
 In a lonely outpost, Dunbar meets the Indians and starts to love their culture, blending in with them.
 His best friend is Kicking Bird while he falls in love with Stands With A Fist, a white woman also living with the Indians.
 When the army arrives and arrests him, Dunbar escapes and becomes an Indian himself.

-Shining epic romantic western "Dances with Wolves" won 7 Oscars and 3 Golden Globes, becoming a huge commercial success.
-Although some critics are not inclined towards it, complaining about Kevin Costner's acting, mannerisms, tedious moments and a few black and white solutions, the movie is directed and conceptualized masterfully, inspired in twisting the western cliches by actually showing Cowboys as invaders and Indians, Native-Americans, as good and civilized people, whereas the miraculous music by John Barry is something so enchanting that it has to be heard to be believed.
-The exposition with Dunbar in civilised society is deliberately portrayed as raw and crude (a crazy major who commits suicide; the primitive wagon rider...) in order for his conclusive blending with the Sioux culture to seem more dreamy and magical, as if he enters a new world.
+Shining epic romantic western "Dances with Wolves" was appropriately recognized through numerous awards and become a huge commercial success when already everyone thought the western genre was 'over'.
+Although some critics are not inclined towards it, complaining about Kevin Costner's acting, mannerisms, tedious moments and a few black and white solutions, the movie is directed and conceptualized masterfully, inspired in twisting the western cliches by actually showing Cowboys as invaders and Indians, Native-Americans, as good and civilized people, whereas the music by John Barry is miraculous, something so enchanting that it has to be heard to be believed.
+The exposition with Dunbar in civilised society is deliberately portrayed as raw and crude (a crazy major who commits suicide; the primitive waggon rider...) in order for his conclusive blending with the Sioux culture to seem more dreamy and magical, as if he enters a new world.

-By patiently creating a humane story, that is so refreshing from so many other backward films since the characters are here above some material things in life, in spiritual balance, the authors crafted a quiet, unassuming display of emotions.
-Simple situations - an Indian gains a smile on his face after he tastes sugar for the first time in his life; Dunbar and Stands With A Fist (brilliant Mary McDonnell) secretly escape from the forest, surrounded by falling petals, in order to have intercourse in the tent - all seem intense because they constitute an honest story about a man who discovers who he is and what he wants to do with his life.
-It's a long story, but only great stories have the justification of runing as long as possible in order to enjoy more in their beauty.
-"Dances with Wolves" is Costner's magnum opus.
+By patiently creating a humane story, that is so refreshing from so many other backward films, since the characters are here above some material things in life, in spiritual balance, the authors crafted a quiet, unassuming display of emotions.
+Simple situations—an Indian gains a smile on his face after he tastes sugar for the first time in his life; Stands With A Fist (brilliant Mary McDonnell) tells Dunbar how she got her name and he thus jokingly "falls" after being "knocked out"; the couple secretly escape from the forest, surrounded by falling petals, in order to have intercourse in the tent—all seem intense because they constitute an honest story about a man who discovers who he is and what he wants to do with his life.
+It is a long story, but only great stories have the justification of running as long as possible in order to enjoy more in their beauty.
+"Dances with Wolves" is Costner's magnum opus—a movie with an aura.
 Rarely do you get a chance to see an almost perfect film.
 This is one of them.
 The three hour version is very good, but the four hour version is a masterpiece.